otrekw/azure-docs.de-de/articles/service-bus-messaging/service-bus-nodejs-how-to-use-queues.md

             // create a batch object
             let batch = await sender.createMessageBatch();
             for (let i = 0; i < messages.length; i++) {
-                // for each message in the arry
+                // for each message in the array

                 // try to add the message to the batch if (!batch.tryAddMessage(messages[i])) {